-Also referred to as the Way of Tea, the Japanese tea ceremony elevates the preparation and presentation of ‘macha’, or powdered green tea, to a ceremonial activity of great cultural significance.
-In the tea ceremony, or chanoyu, sadō or chadō as it is called in Japanese, matcha is skillfully and elegantly prepared for guests by an expert host.
+Also referred to as the Way of Tea, the Japanese tea ceremony elevates the preparation and presentation of ‘macha,’ or powdered green tea, to a ceremonial activity of great cultural significance.
+In the tea ceremony or chanoyu, sadō, or chadō in Japanese, matcha is skillfully and elegantly prepared for guests by an expert host.
 Every hand movement the host makes is purposeful and graceful and is a precise and disciplined expression honed through years of training.

 The tea ceremony embodies the Japanese aesthetic of wabi-sabi, centered on the inherently transient nature of the world around us.
-This aesthetic is a guiding principal of the Way of Tea, and celebrates beauty in that which is imperfect, impermanent, and incomplete.
-A well made tea cup, old, broken and repaired is more likely to be revered than a new tea cup, for example.
-All utensils and equipment used to make tea, collectively called chadogu, are carefully selected to complement the ceremony, and are frequently changed to reflect the environment of a particular ceremony-a winter, versus a spring ceremony, for example.
+This aesthetic is a guiding principle of the Way of Tea and celebrates beauty in that which is imperfect, impermanent, and incomplete.
+A well-made teacup, old, broken, and repaired is more likely to be revered than a new teacup, for example.
+All utensils and equipment used to make tea, collectively called chadogu, are carefully selected to complement the ceremony and are frequently changed to reflect the environment of a particular ceremony, a winter, versus a spring ceremony, for example.
 The basics utensils are:

-Many of these items can become quite old and revered, and whole museums are filled with the most notable of them.
-In Nagoya, The Tokugawa Art Museum, and in Tokyo, The Sumitomo Art Musuem have extensive collections of tea utensils that embody the Japanese wabi-sabi esthetic.
+Many of these items can become quite old and revered, with whole museums devoted to the most notable of them.
+In Nagoya, The Tokugawa Art Museum, and in Tokyo, The Sumitomo Art Museum has extensive collections of tea utensils that embody the Japanese wabi-sabi aesthetic.

 Fee: 500 JPY

 Note: April 29 and June 7 is the Spring Citizen Tea Party for 700 JPY.
 Call 052-733-8340 for details.